PkmnYellow/RSV2-Modpack/README.md

 # FAQ & Known Issues
 Before posting any issues, refer to [this](https://steamcommunity.com/sharedfiles/filedetails/?id=2751815668) Steam guide for FAQ, compatibility, and known issues.

+# NOCD Executable for TeknoR6
+Other than Gamecopyworld, the .exe required for TeknoR6 is [here](https://www.dropbox.com/s/galg0fzrkmvjq16/R6Vegas2_Game.zip?dl=0).

+_The .exe will always throw a false positive, acting like it's a virus.
+You can learn more about what a false positive is [here](https://www.majorgeeks.com/content/page/false_positives_the_unwanted_side_of_antivirus_protection.html)_